10 Jun FAQs: SB20-104 – Powers of Bureau of Animal Protection Agents

 Sponsors: Sen. Cooke (R-Weld); Rep. Roberts (D-Eagle, Routt)

-What is CVMA’s position on this bill?
+What was CVMA’s position on this bill?

 How can I get involved with CVMA’s legislative and advocacy efforts?